scraperwiki/newsreader-api/README.md

 To your `.profile` file (in Linux).

 `newsreader.fcgi` is a FastCGI server file for deployment.

+## Running tests

+This will run all available tests, a number of which will fail because they are dependent on a particular KnowledgeStore containing World Cup data:

+`> nosetests -v`

+This will run tests of queries which are not dependent on a KnowledgeStore

+`>  nosetests -v app/test_queries.py`

+This will run generic tests of queries which are not strongly dependent on the underlying KnowledgeStore but may require tweaking:

+`> nosetests -v app/test_generics.py`

+Moving from World Cup to Cars datasets required modifications of `test_visit_a_non_existent_page()` and `test_visit_a_page_beyond_the_offset_limit()` only

 ## Adding a new query
 In the queries subdirectory specify a new subclass of `SparqlQuery` in a file of its own.